anordin95/bgc/src/bgc_part_0800_pointers_2.md

 In those usages, the keyword `void` evokes the definition of the word "void" meaning none or empty.
-`void*` used as a variable type evokes a similar meaning: the data being pointed to has no type or is typeless.
+`void*` used as a variable type evokes a similar meaning: the data being pointed to has no type.
+Unlike the function usages of `void`, there is still something there, it's just typeless.

 And sometimes it's really useful to have a pointer to a thing _that you don't know the type of_!